Linting Standards and Guidelines

 - tests: true - Include test files in linting

-- skip-dirs: Excludes vendor, .git, .github directories
+- exclusions.paths: Excludes vendor, .git, .github directories

 linters

-- enable: List of 15 enabled linters
+- enable: List of enabled linters (explicitly listed)

 linters-settings